ioccc-src/winner/next/guidelines.md

 ```

 <p class="leftbar">
-The two previous guidelines may be thought by some as being somewhat
+The two previous guidelines might be thought by some as being somewhat
 contradictory.
 Isn't life, and isn't trying to satisfy "contradictory customer
 requirements" all too often like that?  :-)  Try to minimize warnings if you
 can.